 Caution ~ a yellow tape wrapped around one part of the park greeted me.
 This is not the first time I’ve seen it.
 It comes on and off.
 This is a little bit disturbing for me because I work around here.
 Every day, I pass by the park to get to work.What is happening here?
 Does this mean, KEEP OUT for:Sleepers on the parkSomeone who wants to move inScavengersSlugDogCatWild DucksWild GeeseWhat could it be?
 Aha!
 A day in the park of fun

-Between Mr. Frenchie, Mr. Polish (Room 307) and Mr. Scottie (Room 308) were in high alert when Mr. MIA took the cat back.
+Mr. Frenchie, Mr. Polish (Room 307) and Mr. Scottie (Room 308) were in high alert when Mr. MIA took the cat back.
 The three men keep surveillance on the status of the cat.
-How can they see what’s happening behind closed curtains.
-Who knows what’s happening inside Mr. MIA’s apartment?Mr. MIA is a smoker and he smokes in the balcony.
+How can they see what’s happening behind closed curtains?
+Who knows what’s happening inside Mr. MIA’s apartment?Mr. MIA is a smoker, and he smokes in the balcony.
 At the same time, he was trying to play with the cat with a stick.
-Mr. Polish is a smoker as well and he was observing them across from his balcony.
-According to Mr. Polish the next thing happened, Mr. MIA hit the cat.
+Mr. Polish is a smoker as well, and he was observing them across from his balcony.
+According to Mr. Polish, the next thing happened, Mr. MIA hit the cat.
 He instinctively shouted at Mr. MIA.
 Mr. Scottie heard the commotion.
 And he joined in.Have you ever dealt with a Scottish person?
 Indescribable.
 He marched down and went next to the building where Mr. MIA is.
 He called him a #$%& P-I-G etc. I didn’t know Mr. Scottie knew Mr. MIA’s name?
 Mr. PIG!
 Mr. Frenchie came out of the balcony, too.
 Three against one PIG.
 Mr. PIG tail between his leg, surrendered and gave up the cat to Mr. Frenchie.
 In the meantime, the cat is in bad condition.
 The cat does not want to be touch at all.
 If you do, those nails come out and will draw blood to anyone who dared to touch her.
-She was badly hurt.
+She was severely hurt.
 This was the incident that Ms. Room 307 told me.
-My advice to her was to take the cat first thing Monday morning to check on the cat and I will help pay for the vet’s bill.According to the vet, the cat is hurt and maybe needed to be X-rayed.
-In the meantime, she was given a pain-killer, a shot of antibiotic and intravenous fluids.
+My advice to her was to take the cat first thing Monday morning to check on the cat, and I will help pay for the vet’s bill.According to the vet, the cat is hurt and maybe needed to be X-rayed.
+In the meantime, she was given a pain-killer, a shot of antibiotics and intravenous fluids.
 The cat was so dehydrated.

 Akeyla – the Nurse

 For now, the nameless cat is with Mr. Frenchie.
-I visited the cat and she is hiding in the cupboard at the moment.
+I visited the cat, and she is hiding in the cupboard at the moment.
 Hopefully, with the help of Mr. Frenchie’s nurse, Akeyla, the nameless one will come around.Thank you all for your concerns, compassion and support.
 I will give you an update on the situation.
-In the meantime, we are keeping vigil including our prayerful dog wearing her head veil to go to church.
+In the meantime, we are keeping vigil, including our prayerful dog wearing her head veil to go to church.
 I will wear my cat scarf to work today to keep the nameless cat in prayers.

 Dog wearing a prayer veil